Fairfield County Trust Lawyers

 - Avoiding or simplifying the probate process

-Trusts for Tax Planning
+Trusts for Tax Planning in Connecticut

 If the goal of a trust is to avoid or reduce taxes, the terms of the trust must be very technical with references to sections of the Internal Revenue Code, related federal regulations, and state statutes and regulations.
 In addition, such trusts are almost always irrevocable to some extent and require the person who is attempting to gain a tax advantage to cede certain benefits, influence and control over the trust property.